-The ReefEdge Edge Controller 100x meets Level 2 requirements for FIPS 140-2.
+The ReefEdge Edge Controller 200 meets Level 2 requirements for FIPS 140-2.
 The sections below describe how to place and keep the module in FIPS-approved mode of operation.

-Tamper-evidence labels (shown in two of the photos below) must be applied to the module's case to provide evidence of tampering attempts.
-Application of the serialized tamper-evidence labels is as follows:
+Tamper-evident labels must be applied to the module's case to provide evidence of tampering attempts.
+Application of the serialized tamperevidence labels is as follows:

 - 1. Turn off and unplug the system before cleaning the chassis and applying labels. - 2.
 Clean the chassis of any grease, dirt, or oil before applying the tamper-evident labels.
-Alcohol-based cleaning pads are recommended for this purpose. - 3.
-Apply one label over each side screw hole on the front panel.
+Alcohol-based cleaning pads are recommended for this purpose.

-4. Apply one label on the seam between the front and top panels.
+3. Apply one label on the seam between the front and top panels.

-5. Apply one label anywhere on the seam between the top cover and the rear panel (label shown in photo).
+4. Apply one label on the seam between the top cover and the rear left hand side of the module.